radumarias/syncoxiders/website/pages/poc-demo.md

   **Checking `CRC` is highly recommend if any of the paths is accessed over the network.**
 - `--dry-run`: this simulates the sync.
 Will not apply any changes to the paths, will just print the operations that would have normally be applied to paths
-- `log-all-changes`: by default it doesn't log each change that is applied, but every 100th change so it won't clutter the logs.
+- `--log-all-changes`: by default it doesn't log each change that is applied, but every 100th change so it won't clutter the logs.
 Setting this will log all changes

 ## Limitations